h4ll0w0rld/Eventmanager-Backend/README.md

 ```

-## Database configuration
+## Database

+### Database information

-The database settings are set in the config.js file.
+The database config informations are set in the ./config/config.js file.

+### Database configuration

+The databse setup is made in `./src/models/index.js`

+The schema files are in `./src/models/sequelize_models/*`

 ## API-routes
-all Routes are configured in ./routes/routes.js
+all Routes are configured in `./routes/routes.js`

 ## controller
-every interaction with the requests are handled in the ./controllers/controller.js.
+every interaction with the requests are handled in the controllers `./controller/*`
-In this file every database operation will take place.